-Prior to joining the Oxford Smith School he was Head of Policy at investment bank Climate Change Capital, where he ran the company's research centre and advised clients and funds on the development of policy-driven markets.
+Prior to joining the University of Oxford he was Head of Policy at investment bank Climate Change Capital, where he ran the company's research centre and advised clients and funds on the development of policy-driven markets.
 Ben has previously worked as Research Director for Environment and Energy at the think tank Policy Exchange, as Head of Government Advisory at Bloomberg New Energy Finance, as a Deputy Director in the Strategy Directorate of the UK's Department of Energy and Climate Change, and as Sherpa to the UK Green Investment Bank Commission.

-Selected media experience includes: ABC Lateline, ABC News, ABC Radio National, Associated Press, BBC News, BBC Radio 4, BBC Radio 5 Live, BBC World Service, Bloomberg, Business Week, CNBC, International Herald Tribune, Investments & Pensions Europe, Investors Chronicle, ITV, Metro, Ming Pao, Platts, Reuters, Sky News, The Age, The Atlantic, The Australian Financial Review, The Daily Express, The Daily Mail, The Ecologist, The Economist, The Evening Standard, The Financial Times, The Guardian, The Herald, The Huffington Post, The Independent, The Nation, The New York Times, The Scotsman, The South China Morning Post, The Sydney Morning Herald, The Telegraph, The Times, The Week, and TIME Magazine.
+Selected media experience includes: ABC Lateline, ABC News, ABC Radio National, Associated Press, BBC News, BBC Radio 4, BBC Radio 5 Live, BBC World Service, Bloomberg, Business Week, CNBC, International Herald Tribune, Investments & Pensions Europe, Investors Chronicle, ITV, Metro, Ming Pao, Platts, Reuters, Sky News, The Age, The Atlantic, The Australian Financial Review, The Daily Express, The Daily Mail, The Ecologist, The Economist, The Evening Standard, The Financial Times, The Guardian, The Herald, The Huffington Post, The Independent, The Nation, The New York Times, The Nikkei, The Scotsman, The South China Morning Post, The Sydney Morning Herald, The Telegraph, The Times, The Week, and TIME Magazine.